Authoritarianism and Authoritativeness: How to tell them apart

 The authoritarian leader usually

-"inheritance" power from above, that is, from those who delegate that power to him and to whom he must answer.
+"inherits" power from above, that is, from those who delegate that power to them and to whom they must answer for.

-The authoritative leader, on the other hand, even when he has inherited the power he has and for which he must answer, having a more systemic approach to what he is called to lead, including people, his control will be over the dynamics that then generate the results and not over the people, whom he will instead choose to involve in the process.
+The authoritative leader, on the other hand, even when they have inherited the power they have and for which they must answer, because they have a more systemic approach to what they're called to lead, including people, their control will be on the dynamics that produce the results, and not on the people themselves, whom they will instead choose to involve in the process.

 c) Pressure